himanshu-erol/orb_slam_2_ros/README.md

 # orb_slam_2_ros

-##Description
+## Description
-this is a slightly modified version of original repo with change cam params and vocabulary file addition.
+This is a slightly modified version of original repo with change cam params and vocabulary file addition.

-** Download Vocabulary folder from the original library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2) and place in in the root i.e. orb_slam_2_ros_folder.
+** Download Vocabulary folder from the original library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2) and place in in the root i.e. orb_slam_2_ros folder.

 ## Overview